amoghsawant17/Business_Insights_360/README.md

 For the year 2022,
 - Overall forecast accuracy % increased marginally by +1.2%, net error decreased by -362%, and absolute error decreased by -29.4% compared to last year.
 - In the case of "Forward Stores", forecast accuracy % decreased from 50.7% to 10.7% in a year which resulted in Net Error % of -71.1%.
 Hence, they were not been able to cater to the high demand and went out of stock.
 - In the case of "BestBuy", forecast accuracy % increased from 35.3% to 46.6% in a year which resulted in a Net Error % of 16.72.
-Hence, they were in excess of inventory.
+Hence, they were more than inventory.
 - In the case of "Notebillig", forecast accuracy % increased from 18.8% to 42.7% in a year which resulted in a Net Error % of 1.31%.
-Hence, they were in excess of inventory.
+Hence, they were more than inventory.
 And, in the case of "Relief" stores, the forecast accuracy % is unchanged at around 52% for a year which results in a Net Error % of -0.14%.
 Hence, they were in an out-of-sell situation.
 - A product segment called "Peripherals" which accounts for net error% (-32%) in a year results in making this segment out of stock.
-And, in a product segment called "Desktop" accounts for net error% (10.24%) in a year resulting in making this segment in excess of inventory.
+And, in a product segment called "Desktop" accounts for net error% (10.24%) in a year resulting in making this segment over inventory.

 ## Potential Decisions